Understanding Mental Health

-Gain the confidence to respond and support people living with a mental health condition, using recovery -oriented, person-centred principles.
+Gain the confidence to support and respond to people living with a mental health condition, using recovery-oriented, person-centred principles.

 This course acknowledges the essential role of the consumer movement in shaping an understanding about mental distress, recovery and moving away from a clinical model.

 It is based on the understanding that people view mental distress through different frameworks and cultural backgrounds that impact their understanding of experiences – and these experiences are self-defined.